 The cockpit opens to accommodate a 2.5 scale Sigma 6 figure and also features swiveling guns on the nose of the cockpit.

 The toy stands about six inches tall with nine points of articulation and comes with four different arms to attach to the body of the mech; a machine gun, a working missile launcher, a working battering ram, and a working claw.
-Watch the video below for footage of all the action.

 You can swap the arms out for different configurations or attach them all at the same time for maximum firepower.